List of films in the public domain in the United States: Date of publication and renewal status

-As a result of the Copyright Renewal Act of 1992, copyrights registered between 1964 and later were automatically renewed.
+As a result of the Copyright Renewal Act of 1992, copyrights registered in 1964 and later were automatically renewed.

 Before the passage of the Copyright Term Extension Act (CTEA) in 1998, the term of copyright in the U.S. was a maximum of 75 years, with the work entering the public domain on January 1 of the 76th year from creation (so, for example, a film made in 1930 whose copyright was properly registered and renewed would enter the public domain on January 1, 2006).
 As such, all films released before 1923 would have entered the public domain by January 1, 1998.
 Although the CTEA added 20 years to the terms of all existing copyrights until 2019, it explicitly refused to revive any copyrights that had expired prior to its passage.
 On January 1, 2019, the 20-year extension expired and new works began entering the public domain each year thereafter.

 Underlying rights

-Many of the movies listed below are based on novels, plays, magazine stories or a combination of these sources.
-In some cases, a film's copyright has lapsed because of non-renewal while the underlying literary or dramatic source is still protected by copyright; for example, the movie His Girl Friday (1940) became a public domain film in 1969 because it was not renewed, but it is based on the 1928 play The Front Page, which is still under copyright until 2024 and thus, as a practical matter, the film cannot be used without permission.
+Many of the films listed below are based on novels, plays, magazine stories or a combination of these sources.
+In some cases, a film's copyright has lapsed because of non-renewal while the underlying literary or dramatic source is still protected by copyright; for example, the film His Girl Friday (1940) became a public domain film in 1969 because it was not renewed, but it is based on the 1928 play The Front Page; as a practical matter, the film could not be used without permission until copyright on the play expired in 2024.